spring-media/la-shared-github-workflows/README.md

 - `go-version` the go version of the project

 Optional parameters
-- `severity-threshold` can be passed as input.
-It's not required but with this option, only vulnerabilities of the specified level or higher will be checked.
+- `snyk-severity-threshold` can be passed as input.
+It's not required but with this option, default value is critical, only vulnerabilities of the specified level or higher will be checked.
 - `check-snyk` (boolean) should be passed true as input to run snyk test

 ### Usage